All Episodes

 Right.

-And I think that it's it's it's accurate on your part to call out the effect on the algorithms and see it's one of those what I would call uh tight tight pools that most people wouldn't know about.
+And it's one of those what I would call tight pools that most people wouldn't know about.

-In other words, I think that the effectiveness of the campaign would not be so much against any individuals out there who uh would want to make themselves familiar with your content and the work that you've done.
+In other words, I think that the effectiveness of the campaign would not be so much against any individuals out there who would want to make themselves familiar with your content and the work that you've done.

-I think that's going to be a very minimum, if not a minuscule effect.
+I think that's going to be a very minimum, if not a minuscule, effect.

 A major effect is the routing of people, as you pointed out, to his content as opposed to your content.